googleapis/google-api-ruby-client/README.md

 ## Alpha

 This library is in Alpha.
-Some advanced features may not work.
-Please file bugs if any problems are found.
+We will make an effort to support the library, but we reserve the right to make incompatible changes when necessary.

 ## Install